jawj/subtls/README.md

   endCiphers();
   ```

-  Here, we provide a description of what the `writeLength` method is writing the length of (a list of ciphers), and an explanation of the magic value `0x1301`, so that when printing the `commentedString()` of the `Bytes` instance, we get this:
+  Here, we provide a description of what the `writeLength` method is writing the length of (a list of ciphers), and an explanation of the magic value `0x1301`, so that when logging the result of `commentedString()` we get this:

   ```
   00 02  2 bytes of ciphers follow